igorwojda/android-showcase/README.md

 [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.

-The goal of the project is to demonstrate best practices, provide guidance and present flexible application architecture (modular, scalable, maintainable and testable architecture suitable for growing teams and longer [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management)).
+The goal of the project is to demonstrate best practices, provide guidance and present modern Android application architecture that is modular, scalable, maintainable and testable.
+Application may look simple, but it has all of these small details that will set the rock solid foundation of the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
 Many of the project design decisions follows or even extends official Google recommendations.

 `Android showcase` is being heavily maintained to match up to date industry standards.